 Copies of permits are filed in the CM's office.
 Each collector is responsible for obtaining permits related to their projects.
 Permits are filed by collector name and date issued.
+Digital copies are kept in the curatorial folder with the issuing agency, year, and collector last name.

 Getting started on permitting?
 Be sure to check out the SPNCH wiki on permitting, which has researcher checklists etc.